-Welcome to the Empire State College Maple Resource Center.
+Welcome to the SUNY Empire Maple Resource Center.
 The purpose of this guide is to help you learn how to use Maple for your course work.
 The Maplesoft website and the Maple Portal installed with your Maple software on your computer contain much

 Lines and curves defined by expressions and functions are the most frequently used plots, and therefore, Maple has provided the context menu plotting and the Plot Builder assistant.
 There are many, many more plots that are available in the plots package.